Bifabig/personal-portfolio-microverse/README.md

 ### Setup

-Clone this repository to your desired folder.
+Use the '$git clone <code_link>' command and clone this repository to your desired folder.

+Run the following command on your local machine: cd my-folder git clone git@github.com:Bifabig/personal-portfolio-microverse.git

 <!--
 Example commands: